lewisjones37/afan-valley-fitness/README.md

 6. Type git clone and paste the URL from the clipboard ($ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY).
 7. Press Enter to create your local clone.

-### Local Development

-Instructions for setting up and running the project locally go here.

 ## Testing